rhadamanthe/host-grabber-pp/readme.md

 It works like the former [Image Host Grabber](https://addons.mozilla.org/fr/firefox/addon/imagehost-grabber/) extension, but unlike it, it is not restricted to downloading images.

+> Notices:
+> * IHG's catalog is not compatible with this extension.
-> Notice: the list of hosts has been seriously purged.
+> * The list of hosts is different.
-> And the current list is not always up-to-date.
+> * The current list is not guaranteed to be up-to-date.
+Feel free to contribute.

 ## Roadmap